pramnora/MS-DOS/README.md

 ## How to create a batch [.bat] file...

 - Open Windows Notepad word processor application/
-  (do a combination keypress: [Window Picture Icon] + [R]
+  (right click an 'empty' space on your computer desktop...;
-    ..should open the Run dialog box; type in there...
+   and, a drop down menu list of options should appear, choose...;
-    Notepad
+   New > Text Document
-    ...will open a new Notepad window; ready for type code into.)
+    ...will open a new Notepad window; ready for typing text/code into.)

 - Type into the Notepad window the following list of commands...